troperville

 Little Black Dress

-In The Roaring Twenties, when fashion was in a big upheaval compared to the decades before, Coco Chanel came up with a dress that would work in any evening or formal occasion, and blend in through any decade since.
-In short, she made the Ninja of dresses.
+This dress was created during The Roaring '20s when fashion was in a big upheaval compared with the decades before.
+Coco Chanel came up with a dress that would work in an evening or formal occasion, and blend in through any decade since.

 This versatility and ability to work with any shot made the dress immensely popular with Hollywood costume designers, which spread the dress's popularity around the world.

 But not every style of this dress is guaranteed to last.
-Many such dresses from The Eighties are more likely to be an Outdated Outfit.
+Many such dresses (stereotypically from The '80s) are more likely to be an Outdated Outfit.

 Examples: